zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 "Http URL" is the url where resources are hosted (pastebin.com or similar)

-"Ethereum URL" is the url that users will use in AlethZero or Mist to access your dapp.
+"Expanse URL" is the url that users will use in AlethZero or Mist to access your dapp.

-"Formatted Ethereum URL" is the url that users will use in AlethZero or Mist to access your dapp.
+"Formatted Expanse URL" is the url that users will use in AlethZero or Mist to access your dapp.

 "Gas Price" shows the default gas price of the network.
 You can also